CanberraGrammar/codecadets-2018/three.md

  - For all other levels the password will be the one you found in the previous level (write it down to your a file in your local git repo so you don't lose it).

 - Use the commands you've learnt in terminal and the ones suggested on the Challenge's website to find files containing the passwords to the next level.

+- Remember to use the command `exit` to disconnect and logout before moving onto the next level.